OUR PROMOTION OF BRITISH VALUES IN THE ACADEMY

 Our students will encounter rules and laws throughout their entire lives.
 We want them to understand that whether these laws govern the class, the Academy, the neighbourhood or the country, they are set for good reasons and must be adhered to.
 This understanding of the importance of rules will be consistently reinforced through assemblies and our curriculum.
 The involvement of our students in the creation of the Academy rules helps them to understand the reasons behind the rules and the consequences if they are broken.
 Through philosophical enquiry in our PSHCE, we allow opportunity to debate and discuss the reasons for laws, so that they can recognise the importance of these for their own protection.
 Throughout the year we welcome visits from members of the wider community, including the police.
 We believe that clear explanations and real life stories emphasise the importance of the rule of law for our students.

 Also the promotion of the concept of “fair play”, following and developing rules, celebrating and rewarding success, accepting defeat and participating in activities that promote cooperation with others and inclusion for all form an integral part of the PE curriculum.

 At the Academy we offer a culturally rich and diverse curriculum, in which all major religions, and non-religious beliefs such as Humanism, are studied and respected.
 At the Academy we strongly believe that tolerance is gained through knowledge and understanding.
-Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help pupils to become knowledgeable and understanding citizens who can build a better Britain for the future.
-This is achieved through enhancing pupils’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
+Through our curriculum and the routines of our daily school life, we strive to demonstrate tolerance and help students to become knowledgeable and understanding citizens who can build a better Britain for the future.
+This is achieved through enhancing students’ understanding of their place in a culturally diverse society and by giving them opportunities to experience such diversity.
 Assemblies and discussions involving prejudices and prejudice-based bullying have been followed and are supported by learning in subjects across the curriculum.